dbfidalgo/Truphone-Technical-Coding-Challenge/README.md

 ![image](https://user-images.githubusercontent.com/89163592/134897087-0c93b400-ade4-4960-b60b-87ea50cf293d.png)

-In this GIT repo, you may find the project folder within the source code application and a Postman collection with all the operations/requests pre-set to be used
+In this GIT repo, you may find the project folder within the source code application and a Postman collection with all the operations/requests pre-set to be used.

+👍